Concrete Elegance: Considered Concrete

-Also featured in this evening's presentations is the recently completed Mountview Academy of Theatre Arts in Peckham.
+Also featured is the recently completed Mountview Academy of Theatre Arts in Peckham.
 The project has an interesting story to tell about the use of exposed concrete to provide a material and cost efficient solution, bringing character and energy-savings over the life of the building.
 Mountview Academy of Theatre Arts will be presented by Carl Turner, Carl Turner Architects and Toby Ronalds, Eckersley O'Callaghan Engineers.

 Case studies featured include: